-Minimalism not only makes it simpler for users to find what they are looking for, it also means generating more white space, larger fonts and ultimately more freedom when it comes to “playing” with that free space.
+Minimalism not only makes it simpler for users to find what they are looking for, it also means generating more white space, larger fonts, and ultimately more freedom when it comes to “playing” with that free space.

 3. BUILDING A BRAND

 Digital marketers have been raving about the importance of brand recognition for ages.
-And they are justified doing so.
+And they are justified in doing so.
 Your main driving force behind creating an e-commerce website is to make your business (brand) available to a broader audience.
-With that being said, your site should have a design which reflects your brand.
+With that being said, your site should have a design that reflects your brand.

 In other words, leave your company’s mark on the site.
 One cool way to pull this off is with original, authentic content.
 Let that be a product description or a video test, the point here is to be original, i.e. the content should be coming from you.

 Being minimalistic and having a brand-focused approach will give you more space to focus more on content.

 Specifically for e-commerce, this means providing the info your customers need to either buy a product or to browse them.

 Plus, there are certain features out there that can bring content and product together giving customers a much more intense experience.

 We’re talking about stoppable photographs in lookbooks with pertinent product info without leaving the book.
 Or, shopping directly from a blog post without the need to open other pages.